Let me explain first a bit, why I decided to make a DIY mosquito repelling deodorant…

 Baking soda and corn starch: neutralizes smell and absorb sweat.
 I still sweat in the summer heat, but sweating is healthy.
 What I can confirm is that since using this deodorant, I don´t stink after half a day of working.
 I had to go back to using our normal deodorant for one day and after a few hours of physical work, I couldn´t stand the way I was stinking already.

 So, yes, it doesn´t only keep your body safe from at least some chemicals, but prevents bad odors as well for quite a while.

 If you have enjoyed this post, please share it with your friends.

 Interested in getting regular updates on DIY and recycling projects, plus posts on help protecting our environment?
-Sign up for my newsletter or get on the waiting list for my Course How to create a more environmental friendly life.
-You will receive an email once the course starts.
+Sign up for my newsletter or download the FREE pdf 15 Tips on Starting a Greener Life.

 You might also be interested in: 25 ways to protect the environment on a budget, Boy´s room Minecraft makeover Part 1, DVD-Shelves made from pallets, Coasters made from bottle tops or my doormat from plastic bags.